Your Professional High Frequency PCB Manufacturer in China

 - Homogeneous construction with low tolerances in insulation thickness and dielectric constant

-These have a very low loss factor, a low dielectric constant, and are primarily temperature and frequency independent.
+These have a very low loss factor, a low dielectric constant, and are primarily the temperature and frequency independent.

 The fundamental concepts do not change when going from low to high frequencies.
 But implementation may require some improvement.

 In other words, low-frequency circuits are quite forgiving when it comes to decoupling techniques.
-And therefore, we may have developed design habits that are not really suitable for High Frequency PCB.
+And therefore, we may have developed design habits that are not really suitable for High-Frequency PCB.

 The problem is this: In the context of digital circuits, bypass capacitors store charge and release that charge to the chip to compensate for the transient noise generated by the switching action of semiconductor components.

 At low operating frequencies, the capacitor has enough time to discharge and then recharge before the IC needs another surge in current.

-One of the most important points when working with High Frequency PCB is the return current.
+One of the most important points when working with High-Frequency PCB is the return current.
 Interestingly, many engineers when designing PCBs, forget it or simply never thought or guessed it.

-Generally, High Frequency PCB use transmission lines of two types:
+Generally, High-Frequency PCB uses transmission lines of two types:

-- The microstripand
+- The microstrip